Today, I’m sharing an honest review of my experience using PowerSheets the intentional goal planner for a year.

-This year, I’m using the Day Designer Flagship Daily Planner.
+I’ve the Day Designer Flagship Daily Planner in the past.
 You can also find the *Day Designer Daily Planner here, the *Day Designer Daily/Monthly Planner here or the *Day Designer Weekly/Monthly Planner here.

 The Day Designer my Mom and I are using is unfortunately sold out but you can find the mini version, here.

 In fact, the Simplified Planner is the one I recommended to my baby sister.

 I know several people that use the Paper Mate Flair Pens and have loved them so they’re on my list to try too.

 Like many of you, my favorite thing about the New Year is that a fresh start always feels SO good.

 That said, we’re truly given a fresh start each day and the only thing magical about January 1st is the power we ultimately give it.